Rene Pinto Preview, Player Props: Rays vs. Red Sox

-On Tuesday, Rene Pinto (hitting .158 in his past 10 games) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:10 PM ET.
+Rene Pinto, with a slugging percentage of .324 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Brayan Bello on the mound, September 27 at 6:10 PM ET.

-In his most recent appearance, he went 1-for-4 against the Blue Jays.
+He hit a home run while going 1-for-3 in his previous game against the Red Sox.

 Sportsbook Promo Codes